The Bible says in Numbers

 26:63-65, “These are they that were numbered by

-whom Moses and Aaron the priest numbered, when they numbered the children of
+of them whom Moses and Aaron the priest numbered, when they numbered the

-Israel in the wilderness of Sinai.[65]
-For the LORD had said of them,
+children of Israel in the wilderness of Sinai.[65]
+For the LORD had said

-of Nun.”
-There is one more thing to say about the numbering of the
+the son of Nun.”
+There is one more thing to say about the numbering of

-children of Israel in the wilderness: everyone died in the wilderness before
+the children of Israel in the wilderness: everyone died in the wilderness

-they reached the Promised Land except for Caleb and Joshua.
-They were the two
+before they reached the Promised Land except for Caleb and Joshua.
+They were

-who kept the faith when everyone else feared the enemy and feared the battles
+the two who kept the faith when everyone else feared the enemy and feared the

 The Bible says in Numbers

-and before Eleazar the priest, and before the princes
+stood before Moses, and before Eleazar the priest, and before the princes and

 saying,[3] Our father died in the wilderness, and he was not in the